ambyshframber/avc2/avc2.md

 Double width uses 16-bit values from the stack (in most cases).

+See also the opcode table contained in this repository.

-### Stack primitives
+### 3.1: Stack primitives

 If the keep mode bit is set on a stack primitive, it becomes a NOP.
-The byte that would correspond to `POPk` (0x83) is instead used for `RTI` (see "Odds and ends" section).
+The byte that would correspond to `POPk` (0x83) is instead used for `RTI` (see section 3.6).

 - `POP`: Remove the top value from the stack.
     `a b c -- a b`